INTERN PROGRAM

 • Enjoys working in a fun and productive work environment

-Visit NATURAL STONE INSTITUTE WEBSITE HERE
+VISIT NATURAL STONE INSTITUTE WEBSITE HERE

 Organization Name: Neighborhood Alliance

-Position reports to: Katelynn Gonzalez
+Position reports to: Roxanne Krauth, HR Manager

 Organization Description: